 Welcome to the Vollum Institute/OHSU Neuroscience Graduate Program

 Founded in 1992, the Neuroscience Graduate Program at OHSU has 47 predoctoral students and more than 140 faculty in a broad range of subdisciplines.
 The program is intended for students planning a career in academic or industry research, but we encourage student to explore the career path that matches their ambitions and expertise.
 The program is particularly strong in cellular neuroscience, neuronal signaling, gene regulation, biophysics of channels and transporters, sensory systems, and neuroendocrinology with increasing strength in developmental neuroscience and disease-oriented neuroscience research.
-Faculty members are located within research institutes at OHSU including the Vollum Institute, the Oregon National Primate Research Center (ONPRC), Oregon Hearing Research Center, Jungers Center and the Center for Research on Occupational and Environmental Toxicology (CROET); as well as the basic and clinical departments in the OHSU School of Medicine.
+Faculty members are located within research institutes at OHSU including the Vollum Institute, the Oregon National Primate Research Center (ONPRC), Oregon Hearing Research Center, Jungers Center and the Oregon Institute for Occupational Health Sciences; as well as the basic and clinical departments in the OHSU School of Medicine.

 NGP Alumnus, Ryan Gardner, in the Habecker Lab, has authored a paper recently published in Nature Communications.
 The paper, "Targeting protein tyrosine phosphatase after myocardial infarction restores cardiac sympathetic innervation and prevents arrhythmias," has implications for patients who survive a heart attack, and remain at risk for severe cardiac arrhythmias and sudden cardiac death.
 Until now, we had always assumed that arrhythmias were mainly due to damage and death of heart cells.
 Our study is the first to suggest that treatments targeting nerve regeneration can normalize electrical activity and prevent arrhythmias in heart attack survivors.
 This exciting finding opens the door to an entirely new avenue of anti-arrhythmic therapy.